JonnyGamer/HopscotchLegends/README.md

 # HopscotchLegends
 List of incredible projects

-I'm going to categorize all creators/projects with 1,000+ likes
+Thanks to Petrichor, we have a [complete list](https://github.com/JonnyGamer/HopscotchLegends/blob/main/excellent.md) of all the projects with 1000+ likes (as of July, 25th, 2021)

 Please make a pull request if you wish to add on to this.

 ---

+# Categorized by Creator

 Valgo⚡️⚡️⚡️ (Since April 2015)
 	Made 21 incredible projects within _ years